 Rare’s engagement at UNOC3 will center on advancing community-led conservation of the ocean through empowered local leadership, people and community-driven policy, and innovative financial solutions for delivering resources to communities on nature’s frontlines.

-NEWS: Coastal 500 to call for greater investment in local leaders
+Commentary: Coastal 500 call for greater investment in local leaders

-During the UN Ocean Conference, members of the Coastal 500 global network of local leaders will call on the international community and national governments to recognize and empower local governments and communities as the first line of defense against climate threats
+In two pre-UN Ocean Conference editorials, members of the Coastal 500 global network of local leaders called on the international community and national governments to recognize and empower local governments and communities as the first line of defense against climate threats

 Rare’s Priorities at UNOC3